 By Joannès Vermorel, Last updated April 2012

-Inventory level of an item which signals the need for a replenishment
+The report point is the inventory level of a SKU which signals the need for a replenishment

 order.
 The reorder point is classically viewed as the sum of the lead demand